-Nashville Skin is the best option for skin cancer treatment and Mohs surgery, in particular, because our expert staff includes a dermatopathologist (skin disease specialist) and our own in-house, fully accredited Mohs labs.
+Nashville Skin is the best option for treatment and Mohs surgery, in particular, because our expert staff includes a dermatopathologist (skin disease specialist) and our own in-house, fully accredited Mohs labs.
 Our expert staff at Nashville Skin are compassionate, approachable, and highly trained in the treatment of skin cancer.
-Our skin cancer practitioners include board-certified dermatologists and an in-house Mohs lab, forming a great team who are committed to providing excellent medical care in a friendly, professional environment.
+Our practitioners include board-certified dermatologists and an in-house Mohs lab, forming a great team who are committed to providing excellent medical care in a friendly, professional environment.

 Schedule a Skin Cancer Screening Today

 If you are concerned about your risk for skin cancer, contact us today at one of our Nashville locations (21st Avenue S area, Southern Hills Medical Center, Centennial Medical Center), TriStar Medical Plaza Brentwood, and Clarksville to schedule a skin cancer screening.
 Early detection is the best chance for prevention and a cure.